 To eliminate rodents and keep them from returning, you must have a deep understanding of rodent behavior and know how, where, and why they enter homes and other buildings.
 To completely eliminate a rodent infestation from your home, the best option is to contact a rodent control professional.
 A professional will provide accurate identification and inspection services as well as treatment solutions and follow-ups.
 They will get to the root of the rodent infestation, completely eliminate them, and preventing their return.
-When you're in need of rodent control, you can count on the trusted South Carolina exterminators to get the job done right!
+When you're in need of rodent control, you can count on the trusted South Carolina rodent control exterminators to get the job done right!

 The Original Bugman Pest Elimination, Inc. offers highly-effective rodent control services throughout our South Carolina service area.
-Our Quarterly Home Protection Plan works to solve problems you may be experiencing with rodents and other common pests.
+Our Quarterly Home pest control protection plan works to solve problems you may be experiencing with rodents and other common pests.
 To learn more about our rodent control services, reach out to us today!

 Recent Blog Posts